kerivin/kerivin.github.io/_posts/2024-10-18-imposing-morality-hacksaw-ridge-vs-generation-kill.md

 ### 'Generation Kill'

 On the other hand, there is an HBO mini-series about... well, *war,* as you might have guessed.
-Does it every say anything about morality at all?
+Has it ever said anything about morality at all?
 No. It shows it, and does it brilliantly.

 The beginning might scare you off — you just watch a bunch of idiots and wonder why the hell you should be interested.
 The more you watch, the more you realize.
 They're not just a bunch of idiots, they're very different people.
 It's a career for someone, a morbid desire to see deaths for someone else, a way to get out of poverty for others, somebody just didn't really think through before joining...
 They're racist and homophobic, but at the same time funny, pragmatic and kind.
 It's a weird mix of all types of people you could imagine that somehow ended up working together.